More at rubyonrails.org:

 </form>

-The fields_for helper creates a similar binding but without rendering a <form> tag.
-This can be used to render fields for additional model objects within the same form.
-For example, if you had a Person model with an associated ContactDetail model, you could create a single form for both like so:
+The fields_for helper is used to render fields for related model objects within the same form.
+The associated "inner" model is usually related to the "main" form model via an Active Record association.
+For example, if you had a Person model with an associated ContactDetail model, you could create a single form with inputs for both models like so:

 <%= form_with model: @person do |person_form| %>